Man who pushed stranger onto Tube tracks jailed for life for attempted murder

 A homeless man who pushed a stranger onto the tracks of the London Underground has been jailed for life with a minimum term of eight years.

-Brwa Shorsh, 24, was sentenced on Thursday at Inner London Crown Court after he was found guilty of attempted murder, the CPS said.
+Brwa Shorsh, 24, was sentenced on Thursday at Inner London Crown Court after being found guilty of attempted murder, in an attack a judge said would “strike fear into every traveller on the Underground”.

-On February 3, Shorsh, of no fixed address, pushed postman Tadeusz Potoczek off a platform at Oxford Circus station and into the path of an oncoming Victoria Line train.
+On February 3, Shorsh, who entered the UK illegally, pushed postman Tadeusz Potoczek off a platform at Oxford Circus station and into the path of an oncoming Victoria Line train.

 Mr Potoczek, who was 60 at the time of the attack, was on his way home from work and had walked past Shorsh who was sitting on a bench.

-Without any provocation, Shorsh leapt up and shoved him off the platform and onto the train tracks, the CPS said.
+Without any provocation, Shorsh, of no fixed address, leapt up and shoved him off the platform and onto the train tracks.

 The victim managed to stay on his feet and a passerby helped him to climb back up onto the platform just as a train pulled into the station.